whitecube/lingua/README.md

 The Lingua converter works in two stages: first you'll need to instantiate it by providing the original format, than you can convert this string as many times as you want to any of the available formats.

+> Note: you can instanciate some languages with their deprecated ISO code.
+For example, you can instanciate Hebrew with the ISO 639_1 code "iw" instead of "he".

 ### Setters

 ```php